-At the bottom of this cenote, you’ll find a great many stalagmites, stalactites and other rock formations which the cavern was named for – along with the fossilised remains of ancient creatures.
+At the bottom of this cenote, you’ll find a great many stalagmites, stalactites, and other rock formations for which the cavern was named – along with the fossilized remains of ancient creatures.
 Some of these rock formations have collapsed to line the cave floor, creating a unique effect when viewed from above.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 3rd Party Cookies

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.

 Keeping this cookie enabled helps us to improve our website.

 Please enable Strictly Necessary Cookies first so that we can save your preferences!